How can I add AI to Zendesk? A practical guide for 2026

 The goal is always the same: get your agents out of the copy-paste grind so they can spend their time on the tricky, high-value conversations that really need a human touch.

-Option 1: Using Zendesk’s native AI features
+Option 1: using Zendesk's native AI features

-Zendesk has its own AI features built right into the platform.
-These tools are designed to work inside the Zendesk world and are mostly split into two groups: AI Agents for full automation and Copilot tools to help your human agents.
+Zendesk has its own world-class AI features built right into the platform.
+These tools are designed to work perfectly inside the Zendesk world and are mostly split into two groups: AI Agents for full automation and Copilot tools to help your human agents.

 Key Zendesk AI and Copilot features